AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 - Choose **Download** ![download](../_icons/default/download.svg) to download the response body.

 When working with Data Views resources, response bodies are downloaded in the file format specified in the **form** dropdown.
 Response bodies for other resources are downloaded as JSON.

-#### Response body

-The response body displays the payload returned by the API following a request.
-Supported response formats include JSON, verbose JSON, and SDS.
-The default response format for SDS is JSON.
-Default JSON responses do not include any values that are equal to the default value for their type.
-To specify SDS format, set the Accept header in the request to application/sds.

-When making requests to the <xref:data-views-data-views-data> route, responses are available in the Parquet format.
-For more information, see <xref:data-views-parquet-format>.